Avian Ecology Lab

 Figure 4.15: One of the most interesting observations – Coyote in the middle of Norfolk.

-Figure 4.16: Also an interesting observation - the Southern Flying Squirrel spent a few night in the nestbox, eating one of the eggs.
+Figure 4.16: Also an interesting observation from 2023 – the Southern Flying Squirrel spent a few night in the nestbox, eating one of the eggs.

 Figure 4.17: Installing the artificial ground nest in a middle of a raccoon trail guarantees that the eggs are getting eaten.